dev-xo/barebones-stack/README.md

 # Initialize the following template into your workspace:
 npx create-remix --template dev-xo/barebones-stack

-# Seeds database: (If you just generated this project, this step has been done for you.)
+# Seed database: (If you just generated this project, this step has been done for you.)
 npm run setup

-# Starts dev server:
+# Start dev server:
 npm run dev
 ```

+Done!
 This starts your app in development mode, rebuilding assets on file changes.<br />
 The database seed script creates a welcome message that will let you know, database is up and running.

 ## 🚀 Deployment